Housing and Dining

 - One visitor/guest will be allowed per resident at one time.

-- Visitors/guests must wear a face covering in all public spaces.
+- Visitors/guests must wear a face mask in all public spaces.

 - Custodial work will follow CDC guidance.